My Shortlist

 GREENWOOD COLLEGE SCHOOL

-"We help students develop the knowledge, skills and character they need to lead fulfilling lives and reach their full potential.
-Our personalized academic program provides each student with the perfect mix of challenge and support, and our welcoming all-gender community allows students to be open-minded and engaged each day.
+"Greenwood students develop the knowledge, skills and character they need to lead fulfilling lives and reach their full potential.
+Our personalized academic program provides each student with the perfect mix of challenge and support, and our welcoming co-ed, gender inclusive community allows students to be open-minded and engaged each day.
 Students can pursue their passions through a broad range of courses and co-curriculars.
 Our Outdoor Education program encourages character growth and creates lasting memories."

 • High-challenge, high-support model